The early years

 Using the brakes

 Children's bikes may have brake levers or a coaster brake (this works when they push the pedals backwards).
-Get your child to practice using the brakes with the training wheels on.

 Learning to balance and move